California Elder Abuse Lawyer

 Please note that a previous criminal prosecution for elder abuse — even one in which the defendant was found not guilty — does not bar subsequent civil actions for the same events.

-Contact a California Elder Abuse Law Firm
+Let a California Elder Abuse Attorney from Evans Law Firm Help You Understand the Laws in California

 As demonstrated herein, there is a complex web of laws and procedures that govern the imposition of liability for acts of physical and financial elder abuse.
 If you or someone you care about has suffered elder abuse, you don’t have to navigate this maze alone.
-For more information about obtaining justice for victims of elder abuse, contact a California elder abuse attorney at Evans Law Firm by calling 415-441-8669.
+For more information about obtaining justice for victims of elder abuse, contact the California elder abuse attorneys at Evans Law Firm by calling 415-441-8669.